TillF/SDI-logger/README.md

 ² highly fluctuating
 ³ manufacturer: Himalaya
->>>>>>> remotes/origin/adaptive_warmup

 \* strange, but true: the Nano drew more current when powered via +5V pin than via Vin.

 ### SDI-12 device not returning any or corrupted data <a name="SDI12_length"> </a>
 SDI-12-devices which return long data strings (e.g. many values returned in one measurement) may cause memory issues.
 These can cause corrupted or no data being returned or other unexpected behaviour.
 As of ver.
-1.31, return strings of at least 72 chars per device seem to be ok.
+1.31, return strings of at least 72 characters per device seem to be ok.

 ### SDI-12 device not returning any or zero data
-When using power switching (POWER_PIN), the warmup time may be to short.
+When using power switching (POWER_PIN), the warmup time may be too short.
 Increase AWAKE_TIME.

 ### Logger recording at irregular intervals, irrespective of interval settings
 We found this behaviour with one particular computer and IDE.
 When uploading the same scripts from another computer, everything worked correctly.
 Re-installing the IDE also solved this problem.